-Climate change is the greatest threat to Ireland's historic towns.
-Acknowledging this, the Irish Walled Towns Network (IWTN) has just adopted a series of low carbon policies that it hopes, in a small way, will help solve this massive issue.
+Acknowledging that climate change is the greatest threat to Ireland's historic towns, the Irish Walled Towns Network (IWTN) has just adopted a series of low carbon policies.

 At the recent IWTN AGM , climate change was a key topic of discussion.
 Ultimately, it was decided that in conjunction with providing support to member towns on the use and protection of heritage as they develop low carbon economies and enhance biodiversity, the IWTN would change how it operates.
 This is what was decided:

 1. The vast majority of IWTN training events and steering committee meetings are to take place in towns with good public transport connections.
 The venues are to be located within walking distance of public transport, preferably within the urban centre.
 Attendees are to be strongly encouraged to use public transport.
 Carpooling is to also be encouraged.

 2. The IWTN project manager is to use public transport where reasonable.
 Video phone calls should be used for repeat meetings with town representatives.

 3. Flying on behalf of the IWTN is to be kept to a minimum.
 We will look to offset any flights that do occur.